Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquityconnectionoptionalparams.frontendtag.md

 ## EthersLiquityConnectionOptionalParams.frontendTag property

-Address that will receive LQTY rewards from newly created Stability Deposits by default.
+Address that will receive ProtocolToken rewards from newly created Stability Deposits by default.

 **Signature:**